marcelushillarious/bigbanger/README.md

 ## Acknowledgements

 Huge thanks to [Tindeq](https://tindeq.com/product/progressor/) for improving climbing training for all of us with their innovative product and for making their API available to third-party developers, enabling projects like this one.
 If you find this useful, consider supporting them by getting one of their products—they’re well worth it!

+Special thanks also to [kesyog](https://github.com/kesyog) for their excellent open-source project [hangman](https://github.com/kesyog/hangman), which provided valuable guidance and inspiration for the Rust firmware implementation.
+Since I started with zero Rust knowledge, having a working example to learn from was incredibly helpful — some parts of the code resemble the original hangman implementation.